fqhank/fengqianhan.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently serve as the Vice president of the Graduate Association of the school.
+* Served as the Vice president of the Graduate Association of the school.
+* Served as the reviewer of MM 2024.